AmzadHossainrafis/DncnnV/README.md

-  1. create train and val and test folders inside the dataset forlder
+  1. create train and val and test folders inside the dataset folder
   2. paste the images inside the train and val and test folders accordingly . recommended to create hr inside the train and val and test     folders and paste the images accordingly.

 folder structure should be like this